-Randomisation will be undertaken by the local research team at each site once written and once the registration page has been completed and saved in the Elsevier EDC MACRO system; each participant will be allocated a unique six-digit Participant Identification Number (PIN).
+Randomisation will be undertaken by the local research team at each site once written informed consent has been obtained, eligibility confirmed and baseline data collected.
+Randomisation should be completed within 4 weeks of participant consent.
+Following consent and once the registration page has been completed and saved in the Elsevier EDC MACRO system; each participant will be allocated a unique six-digit Participant Identification Number (PIN).
 This number will be the sole identifier to be used on the paper source data worksheets and electronic data forms in MACRO.
 The first two digits of the PIN will indicate the hospital site number.
 The last four digits of the PIN will indicate the patient, for example 030015, would denote site 03 and patient 0015.
 This will be the main participant identifier for those recruited.
 Once the PIN is obtained, the trial team member will log into a separate secure multiuser multisite online randomisation system developed and managed by the King's College London Clinical Trial Unit (KCTU).
 The PIN and some participant identifiers will be submitted into the randomisation system for treatment allocation.
 The treatment allocation results (blinded) will be emailed to staff with approved user access, including the site pharmacy.
 No further allocation of trial drug is needed at randomisation as this is automatically completed at this time point.